Risk of Intervertebral Disc Damage after Prolonged Space Flight (Intervertebral Disc Damage)

 Research Overview

-The proposed measures represent a comprehensive set of tests that evaluate exposure severity, potential injury mechanisms, and pain generator localization.
-This research will aid understanding of spinal pain and deconditioning during prolonged microgravity and of the higher incidence of disc prolapse or herniation following re-exposure to 1-G with a long-term view to prevent such spinal deconditioning with exercise or other physiologic countermeasures.
+- The proposed measures represent a comprehensive set of tests that evaluate exposure severity, potential injury mechanisms, and pain generator localization.
+This research expects to aid understanding of spinal pain and deconditioning during prolonged microgravity and of the higher incidence of disc prolapse or herniation during and following re-exposure to 1-G with a long-term view to prevent such spinal deconditioning with exercise or other physiologic countermeasures.

-Importantly, this research will have application to back-pain patients on Earth in general and specifically, to patients exposed to long-term bed rest or lack of mobility (spinal-cord injury patients as well as patients suffering lack of exercise, mobility and obesity).
-This research also has application to abnormal spinal curvature and pain suffered by children wearing heavy backpacks to and from school.
+- Importantly, this research has application to back-pain patients on Earth in general and specifically, to patients exposed to long-term bed rest or lack of mobility (spinal-cord injury patients as well as patients suffering lack of exercise, mobility and obesity).
+This research also applies to abnormal spinal curvature and pain suffered by children wearing heavy backpacks to and from school as well as heavily armed soldiers.

 Description

-Spinal Kinematics: Once pre-flight and once post-flight in the R+3-5 timeframe, the PI team will measure the lumbar spine stiffness and stability using the KineGraph Vertebral Motion Analyzer (VMA).
+- Spinal Kinematics: Once pre-flight and once post-flight in the R+3 to 5 (first six subjects) or R+5 to 10 (last six subjects) timeframe, the PI team measures the lumbar spine stiffness and stability using the KineGraph Vertebral Motion Analyzer (VMA).
 The KineGraph VMA is a system that measures the motion of the bones in the spine using a standard fluoroscope.
 A fluoroscope is an FDA-approved imaging machine that has been in widespread use for decades, and is used to collect moving video X-ray images of the motion of the spine.
-In addition to a fluoroscope, the KineGraph VMA also involves the use of a large patient handling device that will assist the subject through a series of controlled spine bends while the fluoroscope is collecting images.
-These large patient handling devices are needed to standardize the bending, so that it is possible to compare the subject’s spine motion to that of other people.
+In addition to a fluoroscope, the KineGraph VMA also involves the use of a large patient handling device that assists the subject through a series of controlled spine bends while the fluoroscope is collecting images.
+These large patient handling devices are needed to standardize the bending, so that it is possible to compare the subject’s spinal motion to that of other people.
 The study consists of taking a series of video X-rays as the subject does different types of spine bending while assisted by the large patient handling devices.
-The subject will do forward and backward bending, side-to-side bending, bending while standing up, and bending while lying down.
-To ensure the subject can comfortably do all of these bends, he or she will be asked to perform each of these bends on his or her own before being assisted by the patient handling devices.
+The subject bends forward and backward, side-to-side, while standing up, and while lying down.
+To ensure the subject can comfortably do all of these bends, he or she is asked to perform each of these bends on his or her own before being assisted by the patient handling devices.

 Applications